- Super co-contributions: A match for your money

 One of the simplest ways is to invest a few extra dollars into your super account and take advantage of the Government’s co-contribution scheme.

-The super co-contribution scheme is designed to help savers build their retirement account balance by providing a matching amount from the Government (up to $500) for super contributions you make yourself.
+The super co-contribution scheme is designed to help savers build their retirement account balance by providing an additional payment from the Government (up to $500) for super contributions you make yourself.

 The scheme aims to boost the retirement savings of low and middle income earners who make personal (after-tax) contributions into their super account.